ncbi/ribovore/documentation/riboaligner.md

 deletions occur in the first and final ten model reference positions.

+The 11 length classes are:

-* partial: does not extend to first model position or final model position
+* *partial*: does not extend to first model position or final model position
-* full-exact: spans full model with zero insertions 5' of first model position and zero insertions 3' of the final model position and no insertions or deletions in the first or final 10 model positions
+* *full-exact*: spans full model with zero insertions 5' of first model position and zero insertions 3' of the final model position and no insertions or deletions in the first or final 10 model positions
-* full-extra: spans full model but has at least one insertion 5' of the first model position and/or 3' of the final model position
+* *full-extra*: spans full model but has at least one insertion 5' of the first model position and/or 3' of the final model position
-* full-ambig-more: spans full model and has zero insertions 5' of the first model position but has insertions and/or deletions in the first and/or final 10 model positions and the insertions outnumber the deletions within those 10 model positions at the 5' and 3' ends.
+* *full-ambig-more*: spans full model and has zero insertions 5' of the first model position but has insertions and/or deletions in the first and/or final 10 model positions and the insertions outnumber the deletions within those 10 model positions at the 5' and 3' ends.
-* full-ambig-less: spans full model and zero insertions 5' of the first model position but has insertions and/or deletions in the first and/or final 10 model positions and the deletions outnumber the insertions at the 5' and 3' ends.
+* *full-ambig-less*: spans full model and zero insertions 5' of the first model position but has insertions and/or deletions in the first and/or final 10 model positions and the deletions outnumber the insertions at the 5' and 3' ends.
-* 5flush-exact: alignment extends to first but not final model position, and has zero insertions 5' of first model position
+* *5flush-exact*: alignment extends to first but not final model position, and has zero insertions 5' of first model position
-* 5flush-extra: alignment extends to first but not final model position and has at least one insertion 5' of the first model position
+* *5flush-extra*: alignment extends to first but not final model position and has at least one insertion 5' of the first model position
-* 5flush-ambig-more: alignment extends to first but not final model position and has zero insertions 5' of the first model position but has insertions and/or deletions in the first 10 model positions and the insertions outnumber the deletions within those 10 model positions at the 5' end.
+* *5flush-ambig-more*: alignment extends to first but not final model position and has zero insertions 5' of the first model position but has insertions and/or deletions in the first 10 model positions and the insertions outnumber the deletions within those 10 model positions at the 5' end.
-* 5flush-ambig-less: alignment extends to first but not final model position and has zero insertions 5' of the first model position but has insertions and/or deletions in the first 10 model positions and the deletions are equal to or outnumber the insertions within those 10 model positions at the 5' end.
+* *5flush-ambig-less*: alignment extends to first but not final model position and has zero insertions 5' of the first model position but has insertions and/or deletions in the first 10 model positions and the deletions are equal to or outnumber the insertions within those 10 model positions at the 5' end.
-* 3flush-exact: alignment extends to final but not first model position, and has zero insertions 3' of final model position
+* *3flush-exact*: alignment extends to final but not first model position, and has zero insertions 3' of final model position
-* 3flush-extra: alignment extends to final but not first model position and has at least one insertion 3' of the final model position
+* *3flush-extra*: alignment extends to final but not first model position and has at least one insertion 3' of the final model position
-* 3flush-ambig-more: alignment extends to final but not first model position and has zero insertions 3' of the final model position but has insertions and/or deletions in the final 10 model positions and the insertions outnumber the deletions within those 10 model positions at the 3' end.
+* *3flush-ambig-more*: alignment extends to final but not first model position and has zero insertions 3' of the final model position but has insertions and/or deletions in the final 10 model positions and the insertions outnumber the deletions within those 10 model positions at the 3' end.
-* 3flush-ambig-less: alignment extends to final but not first model position and has zero insertions 3' of the final model position but has insertions and/or deletions in the final 10 model positions and the deletions are equal to or outnumber the insertions within those 10 model
+* *3flush-ambig-less*: alignment extends to final but not first model position and has zero insertions 3' of the final model position but has insertions and/or deletions in the final 10 model positions and the deletions are equal to or outnumber the insertions within those 10 model